-You may already know a few remedies that include some more well-known herbs such as Garlic for the immune system or Turmeric aiding with inflammation, but here are a few of Mother Nature’s best kept secrets you may not know as much about.
+You may already know a few remedies that include some of the more well-known herbs with health benefits, such as using Garlic for the immune system or that Turmeric is terrific for cutting down on inflammation, but here are a few of Mother Nature’s best kept secrets you may not know as much about.

 Dandelion – One of Nature’s “Cure-alls”